Your next cup of George ships fresh roasted.

 Frequently Asked Questions

-A Citizen is a formally issued product in the Official Fellow Citizen registry — a real, shoppable item permanently archived on Ethereum Mainnet.
-Zion is Citizen No. 4, issued under GEORGE Coffee.
+What is a registry coffee?
+A coffee is a formally issued product in the Official Fellow Citizen registry — a real, shoppable item permanently archived on Ethereum Mainnet.
+Zion is Registry No. 4, issued under GEORGE Coffee.

 View full details